-As shown in Table S1.15, professional fact-checking sites sometimes provide subjective assessments about a policy or an issue.
+As shown in Table S15, professional fact-checking sites sometimes provide subjective assessments about a policy or an issue.
 For instance, they sometimes explicitly state that a certain politician did "worse" compared to other candidates or provided "bad" advice to people.
 Other examples include providing assessments on whether a gun law would improve or worsen crime rates, whether an immigration policy would improve or hurt the economy, whether a health care bill would improve or worsen health care options, or whether a tax cut would improve or worsen the lives of affected people.
-To succinctly deliver such a subjective tone in stimulus headlines, two of the stimuli headlines adopt language such as "worse" and "wrong path."
-It should be noted, however, that the typical headline language discussed in the prior section (i.e., critiques of factual inaccuracy), rather than subjective or normative assessments of an issue, is more often found in professional fact-checking sites.
+To succinctly deliver such a subjective tone in stimulus headlines, two of the stimuli headlines adopt language such as "worse" and

-7PolitiFact considers DNC and RNC as major targets of their reporting and keeps track of their past ratings on these two organizations (Links to PolitiFact's fact-checks on each: RNC, DNC)
+&lt;sup>7PolitiFact considers DNC and RNC as major targets of their reporting and keeps track of their past ratings on these two organizations (Links to PolitiFact's fact-checks on each: RNC, DNC)